What will happen once we join the WomenHeart National Hospital Alliance (NHA)?

 How do we get women heart patients registered for the WomenHeart Science and Leadership Symposium?

-WomenHeart will work with you to help identify two women heart patients from your hospital who want to support other women living with heart disease by becoming WomenHeart Support Network Coordinators.
+WomenHeart will work with you to help identify two women heart patients from your hospital who want to support other women living with heart disease by becoming WomenHeart Support Network Coordinators or Community Educators.
 These women will attend the prestigious WomenHeart Science & Leadership Symposium at Mayo Clinic, or a regional equivalent, to be trained and educated by the nation’s leading authorities on women’s heart health about subjects including community relations, psychosocial and emotional aspects of support groups, and being a support group leader.
 Once trained, WomenHeart Support Network Coordinators will work with your hospital or cardiac rehab services staff to schedule, market, and hold monthly WomenHeart Support Network meetings for your patients.

 How can I be confident in the volunteer leaders of our WomenHeart Support Network and the Community Educators?